lambdageek/cppguide-wip/cppguide.md

       MALFORMED_INPUT = 2,
     };

-Until January 2009, the style was to name enum values like [macros](#Macro_Names).
-This caused problems with name collisions between enum values and macros.
-Hence, the change to prefer constant-style naming was put in place.
 New code should prefer constant-style naming if possible.
 However, there is no reason to change old code to use constant-style names, unless the old names are actually causing a compile-time problem.

 </div>